OFFICIAL PAYMENT PARTNER OF UEFA EURO 2024™

 Multi-currency account

 Signing up for a multi-currency account with Wise Business gives you access to local bank account details for various currencies, including AUD, USD, CAD, EUR and GBP.
-You can use these bank accounts to collect payments from marketplaces, send payments to overseas business partners and hold balances in foreign currencies.
+You can use these local currency account details to collect payments from marketplaces, send payments to overseas business partners and hold balances in foreign currencies.

-Receiving local payments is free, except for USD wire and CAD SWIFT payments.
+Receiving payments is free, except for SWIFT payments [8].
 The fees for sending payments vary by currency [1].

 Business debit card